mmmangooo/Milestone-Project2/README.md

 When a user clicks a pin on the map, an information window appears.
 This window contains icons representing the services available on the location clicked, for example prepared fireplaces or toilets.
 This is made so that the user can get an immediate overview of the services available at each location just by clicking one time, thus facilitating the user's decision-making on where to go hiking.
-The infowindows also contains two links - one that when clicked changes the content of the info-window to instead display an overview of the different hiking-trails available from that location and one that takes the user to a page with more detailed information about that particular location.
+The infowindows also contains a link that takes the user to a page with more detailed information about that particular location.
 This is made to provide the user with more in-depth information if needed, without passing to much information in to the first displayed info-window and deteriorate its purpose of being easy to overview.

 ### Information pages

 There are one information page for each location (starting point) on the map, and these pages are accessible both from the link in the info window described above and from the navigation menu.
-The information pages contain more in-depth information about the different locations, and a few pictures aimed at showing what the sites look like.
+The information pages contain information about the length and terrain-difficulty of the hiking trails available, more in-depth information about the different locations, and a few pictures aimed at showing what the sites look like.
 The purpose of this is to provide more information if needed to make a decision about where to go, but also to help create an interest in both the adult and the child/-ren to visit the location.

+### Contact page

 ## Technologies used